 - 2 tbsp icing/powdered sugar

 - 280 g 10 oz strawberries, washed and hulled (1 punnet or about 2 cups)

 - You will also need a 23cm 9 inch round glass dish.

 For the meringue

 Whip the egg whites until stiff.
-Sprinkle over the cream of tartar then gradually add the sugar a spoonful at a time, beating well between each addition until the meringue is smooth and glossy.
+Sprinkle over the cream of tartar then gradually add the sugar a spoonful at a time, whisking well between each addition, until the meringue is smooth and glossy.

 Bake for 1 hour 15 minutes and then leave to cool.